Home Away From Home: An International Student Guide to Reno-Tahoe

 If you enjoy outdoor fun, Lake Tahoe is the perfect place.
 Neither too hot or too cold, the average summer high is 32.2 Celsius, and the winter low is -3.8 Celsius.
 Soak up the splendor on a gondola trip up Heavenly Mountain in the warmer months and shred through more than 500 inches of snow in the winter.
 There’s more to Lake Tahoe than just outdoor activities, as the area surrounding the largest alpine lake in the United States also offers high-end shops, restaurants, and plenty of nightlife options.

-Culture and Community at the University of Nevada, Reno & Beyond
+Culture and Community at the UNR & Beyond

-The University of Nevada, Reno has a growing multicultural and international student population.
+UNR has a growing multicultural and international student population.
 It is committed to increasing the opportunities available to students of color and international students, and supporting their success.
-For example, the University of Nevada, Reno Multicultural Center is creating a “better-integrated” university and hosts several events throughout the academic calendar year to promote diversity, equity, and inclusion.
+For example, the school’s Multicultural Center is creating a “better-integrated” university and hosts several events throughout the academic calendar year to promote diversity, equity, and inclusion.

-The University of Nevada, Reno Multicultural Center also supports the LGBTQIA+ community with events, clubs, organizations, and more
+The UNR Multicultural Center also supports the LGBTQIA+ community with events, clubs, organizations, and more

-Other events around the Reno area that celebrate culture and diversity include the regional Basque Festival in June, celebrating a slice of the region’s European roots, which date back to the Gold Rush days.
+Other events around the area that celebrate culture and diversity include the regional Basque Festival in June, celebrating a slice of the region’s European roots, which date back to the Gold Rush days.

-The area casinos host celebrations of the Lunar New Year for Reno’s Chinese community, most notably The Row Reno, which features music and Lion Dancing demonstrations as part of its festivities.
-University of Nevada, Reno hosts a yearly Diwali festival on campus, and Holi is celebrated each spring in town at Rancho San Rafael Park, located adjacent to campus.
+The area’s casinos host celebrations of the Lunar New Year for the Chinese community, most notably The Row, which features music and Lion Dancing demonstrations as part of its festivities.
+UNR hosts a yearly Diwali festival on campus, and Holi is celebrated each spring in town at Rancho San Rafael Park, located adjacent to campus.

-Get the Support You Need to Succeed at University of Nevada, Reno
+Get the Support You Need to Succeed at UNR

-The University of Nevada, Reno is a major public research and engagement university, recognized as a Carnegie Engaged University with a Very High Research Carnegie Classification at the Doctoral level.
-Since 2009, the University of Nevada, Reno has invested $925 million in advanced labs, residence halls, and other facilities
+UNR is a major public research and engagement university, recognized as a Carnegie Engaged University with a Very High Research Carnegie Classification at the Doctoral level.
+Since 2009, the university has invested $925 million in advanced labs, residence halls, and other facilities

 Shorelight can help you find your US university home away from home >